osrmt/osrmt/README.md

 - application can be be used as single user desktop app or multiuser web application with centralized server and desktop or web client.

 ## Supported OS
-OSRMT is crossplatform application, it was tested on the following OS: Windows, Linux (Centos distribution) and MacOS.
+OSRMT is cross platform application, It was tested on: Windows, Linux (Centos distribution) and MacOS.

 ## Supported Databases
 Initially OSRMT doesn't need any additional DB set up after installation - just install and run the application.